behreajj/AsepriteAddons/commands/README.md

 - `growRangeFrames`: Expands the existing range to include more frames.
 If there is no frame range, then creates one for either the active tag or the active frame.

 - `nextFrame`: Moves the active frame to the next frame index.
 Preserves timeline ranges of `RangeType.LAYERS`.
 If play once is false, then returns to the first frame after reaching the last.

+- `prependFrame`: Adds a new empty frame before the active frame.
+The active frame *remains* active.

 - `prevFrame`: Moves the active frame to the previous frame index.
 Preserves timeline ranges of `RangeType.LAYERS`.
 If play once is false, then returns to the last frame after reaching the first.